The Binding of Isaac (video game): Wrath of the Lamb

 An expansion to the game, entitled Wrath of the Lamb, was released through Steam on May 28, 2012.
 McMillen was inspired to create the expansion not only due to the success of the base game, but because his wife Danielle had fully completed the base game, the first game he had written in which she had shown significant interest.
 The expansion adds 70% more content to the original, and contains more than 10 bosses, over 100 items, over 40 unlocks, two additional endings, and two additional optional levels.
 This expansion added new "alternate" floors, which can replace the normal floors, creating an alternate route through the game.
 These floors contain harder enemies, and a different set of bosses.
 Other features include a new item type, Trinkets, which have a variety of passive or triggered effects when carried, as well as new room types.
 McMillen had plans to release a second expansion beyond Wrath of the Lamb, but was constrained by the limits of Flash at this point.
+In May 2015, Florian Himsl released a final 'Eternal Edition' update for the Flash version, which introduced an 'Eternal' difficulty mode and rebalanced several items, serving as the final content expansion for the 2011 title before the developer shifted focus entirely to the Rebirth engine.